 I am happy to report that the effort was fantastically successful.
 Big thanks to everyone involved but we’d like to especially thank Chris Williams for bringing his tractor with which he moved the cabinet into place.
 He made it look so easy!!

-The next Knucklehead Lunch will be at Skippy’s in Leasburg, MO at 11:30a m on Monday March 25th.
-Everyone is welcome so come join us!
+The next Knucklehead Lunch will be held at Imo’s Pizza in Sullivan MO at 11:00 am on Tuesday, July 23rd Everyone is welcome so please come join us!

 The next meeting of the Sullivan Amateur Radio Club will be on Thursday, March 14th, 2019 at 6:00 p.m.
 The meeting location is the Sullivan Fire Protection District House #5 in the basement meeting room.
 Please see the Meetings tab for a map of the location.
 We look forward to seeing you there!